-The fuel system has been factory inspected and pressure tested in accordance with regulations in effect at time of manufacturer.
+The fuel system has been factory inspected and pressure tested in accordance with regulations in effect at time of manufacture.
 Additionally, each fuel tank must pass rigid tests and inspections performed by the fuel tank manufacturer.

-Prior to taking delivery of your Larson boat, it is important that a full inspection be made of the entire fuel system by your Larson dealer.
+Before you take delivery of your boat, check that your dealer completes a full inspection of the entire fuel system.
+You should also inspect the entire system at least once a year.

-- 1. Fuel Fill Plate - All Larson boats are equipped with a fuel fill plate and are labeled GAS or DIESEL.
-Be sure to utilize the proper grade fuel as specified in your engine's owners manual. - 2.
-Fuel Vent - The fuel tank is vented overboard or back into the tank.
+- Fuel Fill Plate All Larson boats having an internal fuel tank are equipped with a fuel fill plate and are labeled GAS or DIESEL.
+Be sure to utilize the proper grade fuel as specified in your engine owner's manual. - 2.
+Fuel Vent The internal fuel tank is vented overboard or back to the fuel tank.
 While the tank is being filled, the air is expelled by the fuel and escapes through the fuel vent.
 When the fuel tank is almost FULL, fuel will be ejected from the fuel vent.